imakira/espoir/README.md

 Usage: espoir [options] words
 Options:
-  -h, --help              [default]  Show help messages -s, --short             false      Show results in a more concise format, omitting some information.
+  -h, --help              [default]  Show help messages -g, --conjugation       false      Get conjugations of a verb -s, --short             false      Show results in a more concise format, omitting some information.
   -a, --all               false      Show all translation sections (only principal translations are shown by default) -N, --no-inflections    false      Don't show inflection sections